studiofrenetic/cartify/README.md

 ##Exceptions

-Some methods on the Cart library throws Exceptions, bellow you have a list of all the Exceptions that are thrown.
+Some methods on the Cart library throws Exceptions, bellow you have a list of all the Exceptions.

 	Cartify\CartException

-This Exception is Thrown when an unexpected error occures.
+This Exception is Thrown when an unexpected error occurred.

 	Cartify\CartInvalidDataException

-.
+This Exception is Thrown when an array is not passed when inserting or updating cart items.

 	Cartify\CartItemNotFoundException